 The 2013 SafirLab edition was its second one, taking place 18-29 November 2013 in Paris.

-I was invited by to mentor, with a focus on technology for transparency and better governance.
-Other mentors, we were happy to interact with include Tariq Krim, the founder of Netvibes and JoliDrive, and Morgane Tual, a blogger and journalist at Le Monde interested in ‘ethical tech’.
+I participated as a mentor focusing on technology for transparency and better governance.
+Other mentors we happily interact with include Tariq Krim, the founder of Netvibes and JoliDrive, and Morgane Tual, a blogger and journalist at Le Monde interested in ‘ethical tech’.

-Mentoring was a key point in the whole programme, as a skill-acquisition enabler for youth.
-During our session, we were delighted to hear the interesting questions which emerged as many of the participants were searching to identify current means of implementing Open Data and Open Gov values in countries with stable power structures.
+Mentoring is a key point in the whole programme, as a skill-acquisition enabler for youth.
+During our session, we heard the questions which emerged.
+Interestingly, many of the participants were searching to identify current means of implementing Open Data and Open Gov values in countries with stable power structures.

-The importance of MENA-wide networking was reflected through participants’ impressions and the connections they could establish, throughout the intense two weeks they spent in Paris.
-We observed this quite clearly during the training sessions we led: individuals often ignore the political and economic developments of their neighbours.
-They struggle to meet each other in person, a hurdle mainly due to costly transportation means across MENA and restrictive visa regulations.
+The importance of MENA-wide networking transpired through participants’ impressions.
+As a result of the intense two weeks they spent in Paris, they made useful and strong connections.
+We observed this quite clearly during our training sessions: individuals often ignore the political and economic developments of their neighbours.
+They struggle to meet each other in person due to costly transportation across MENA and restrictive visa regulations.